 Quality & Depth of Training Content

-Low quality simulation can also feed into the previously discussed topic of negative training.
+Low-quality virtual reality law enforcement training can also feed into the previously discussed topic of negative training.
 When simulated humans are unrealistic, it is likely that trainees will not be able to pick up on subtle visual cues such as expressions and minor motions.
 It is also unlikely that officers will be able to experience stress in the same way as they would if they were interacting with a video-based character.
 If the environment is not realistic, recruits will not take it seriously.